Hello Bright Light. I hope this finds you and yours well in all ways.

 🔱 Kindness IS contagious.🔱

 We cannot fathom the unimaginable consequences of being kind to our self in every moment.
-Then extending that kindness out; the ripple effects could be life-changing for countless souls.
+We cannot know the unimaginable ripple effect of extending that kindness out; the ripple effects could be life-changing for countless souls.
+Know that the kindness we offer our self does matter.
+For the kindness we choose to give to ourselves will naturally flow out of us and then be shared by all who need it.

 Few of us ever live in the present.
 We are forever anticipating what is to come or remembering what has gone. ― Louis L’Amour